Evaluation of Bactericidal and Yeasticidal Activity of Disinfectant Wipes

 With a specialized team of experts, Microbe Investigations (MIS) offers a full range of microbiology testing services for disinfectants, textiles, coating, and plastics.
 Our labs are equipped with world-class equipment and facilities which help to mitigate the chances of errors in all the steps of the antimicrobial evaluation process.

-We use EN 16615 and EN 1276 standard protocols for the antibacterial analysis of surface disinfectants.
+We use BS EN 16615 and EN 1276 standard protocols for the antibacterial analysis of surface disinfectants.

 To get a quote for EN 16615 or any related queries contact us here.